catatsuy/notify_slack/README.md

 Note:

-  * `url` is necessary if you want to post to slack as text.
+  * You will need to specify a url if you want to post messages to Slack as text
-    * You can specify `channel`, `username`, `icon_emoji` and `interval`.
+    * You can use the following options to customize your message when posting to Slack as text: `channel`, `username`, `icon_emoji`, and `interval`.
-    * Now, you cannot override `channel`, `username`, `icon_emoji` due to the specification change of Incoming Webhooks.
-Please refer to https://api.slack.com/messaging/webhooks#advanced_message_formatting
+    * Due to a recent change in the specification for Incoming Webhooks, it is currently not possible to override the `channel`, `username`, and `icon_emoji` options when posting to Slack.
+For more information, please refer to [this resource](https://api.slack.com/messaging/webhooks#advanced_message_formatting)
-    * Incoming Webhooks url can be created on https://slack.com/services/new/incoming-webhook
+    * You can create an Incoming Webhooks URL at https://slack.com/services/new/incoming-webhook
-  * `token` and `channel` is necessary if you want to post to snippet.
+  * To post a file as a snippet to Slack, you will need to provide both a `token` and a `channel`.
-    * `username` and `icon_emoji` are ignored in this case.
+    * The `username` and `icon_emoji` options will be ignored when posting a file as a snippet to Slack.
-    * Please see the next section for how to create token.
+    * For instructions on how to create a token, please see the next section.

 Tips:

-  * If you want to default to another channel only for snippet, you can use `snippet_channel`.
+  * If you want to use a different default channel for snippets, you can specify it using the `snippet_channel` option.

 ### How to create a token